 Concepts like “consent” and “choice” lose their meanings when a gun is held to someone’s head.
 I doubt most women would actually want to visit a gynecologist if they didn’t fear for their health.
 Fear is the only reason medical exams exist, and penetration by way of fear is rape.

 While I cannot argue the details of physical health risks/benefits, I have a general inclination towards natural healthy living and not placing undue trust in authority figures called “doctors”.
 It occurs to me that women have been around longer than gynecology and were able to survive without it for centuries, but I want to put physical health aside for a moment because my main concern is emotional health.

 The medical community seems hell-bent on treating people like pieces of machinery with little regard for a person’s privacy or dignity.
-There is nothing healthy or natural about a woman or a girl spreading her legs for a stranger/acquaintance in a white coat.
+There is nothing healthy or natural about a woman or a girl spreading her legs for a stranger/acquaintance in a lab coat.
 The fact that many women feel anxious about this experience combined with the fact that it involves contact with the sexual organs should be an obvious sign that there is something wrong with it.

 Some people try to refute that a person should be upset about a pelvic exam.
 They may call this person irrational, say this person has a phobia, or say this person needs counseling.
 I think this is denial, because if these people really admitted the truth of this experience then their worldview would crumble.
 In the case of women, they’d no longer have a yearly compulsion to make them feel normal, and it would upset them to admit that they themselves were victims.
 I also think it is Stockholm Syndrome, where someone being abused begins to identify with and even defend the abuser (the doctor).
 Suggesting that there is something wrong with a person who does not want to allow someone else access to her genitals is making an extra effort to blame the victim.
 It’s twisted and horrible.